An Efficient On-Policy Deep Learning Framework for Stochastic Optimal Control: Methods

 This problem is a special case of the Schr\"odinger bridge problem~\citep{leonard2014survey} when the base distribution is the Dirac delta distribution $\delta_0$, i.e. the point mass at $x=0$.

-The minimization problem in~\eqref{eq:sde:follmer} is not a SOC problem of the type~\eqref{eq:soc} because of the terminal condition in the SDE that enforce $Y^u_{t=1} \sim \mu$.
-Interestingly, it can however be shown~\citep{leonard2014survey,chen2014relation} that the F\"ollmer process can also be constructed by solving a SOC problem, an observation that was exploited by~\cite{zhang2022path}.
-We recall this result as follows:
+While the minimization problem in~\eqref{eq:obj:folder} differs from a standard SOC problem~\eqref{eq:obj} due to its terminal condition $Y^u_{t=1} \sim \mu$, it can be reformulated as a SOC problem~\citep{leonard2014survey,chen2014relation}—an insight exploited by~\citet{zhang2022path}.
+The connection is as follows:

 \begin{proposition} Assume that $\mu$ is absolutely continuous with respect of the Lebesgue measure and let its probability density function be $\rho(x) = Z^{-1}e^{-U(x)}$ where $U:\R^d \to\R$ is a known potential and $Z=\int_{\R^d} e^{-U(x)} dx <\infty$ is an unknown normalization factor.
 Consider the SOC problem using the objective